-Are you looking for a pike up to 40 pounds?
-Any of these proven Locations will do the trick.
+Are you searching for a pike as much as 40 pounds?
+Any of these demonstrated Locations will do the trick.

-Recommended tackle to use at the locations below
+Recommended tackle to use at the areas below

 - Large jarge jerkbaits